zeke/devcenter-scraper/content/md/heroku-postgres-ha.md

 After a successful failover, there are a few things to keep in mind.
 First, the URL for the database will have changed, and your app will automatically restart with the new credentials.
 Secondly, the [new database's cache](understanding-postgres-data-caching) will be cold, so your application's performance may be degraded for a short period of time.
 This will fix itself through normal usage.
 Finally, a new standby is automatically recreated, and HA procedures cannot be performed until it becomes available and meets our failover conditions.

+If there are standard followers of your primary database, they would be destroyed and recreated upon the failover event.

 ## HA Status

 You can check the status of HA for your database by running `heroku pg:info`.
 Under normal situations will show `HA Status: Available`.
 After unfollowing or after a failover event, it will show `HA Status: Temporarily Unavailable` while rebuilding the standby.
 It can also show 'Temporarily Unavailable' when the standby is more than 10 segments behind, as failover will not be attempted at that time.